Jaan-J/Seneca-BTP305-Final-Project/readme.md

   - if the order contains items handled at the station, and the inventory contains at least one element, then this function subtracts 1 from the inventory and updates `Item::m_serialNumber` and `Item::m_isFilled`.
 Also it prints the message ` Filled NAME, PRODUCT [ITEM_NAME]`.
   - if the order contains items handled at the station, and the inventory is empty, then this function prints the message ` Unable to fill NAME, PRODUCT [ITEM_NAME]`.
   - all messages printed should be terminated by an endline
-- `void display(std::ostream& os) const` – displays the state of the current object in the format (see the sample output for details)
+- `void display(std::ostream& os) const` – displays the state of the current object in the format
   ```
   CUSTOMER_NAME - PRODUCT
   [SERIAL] ITEM_NAME - STATUS